logankilpatrick/wgschool/content/docker.md

 {{< yt ikuqAPT3F44 63 >}}

 In this exercise we will install docker on our VM and run the test Hello World docker.
-Before continuing with this exercise please be sure you have a Ubuntu VM set up that you are able to log into.
+Before continuing with this exercise please be sure you have an Ubuntu (or CentOS) VM set up that you are able to log into.
 For details on setting up a VM with your guest account, check [these PDF slides](../ccCloud.pdf) from yesterday's CC Cloud course or the videos [therein](../cloud).

 Once you are logged into your VM, and you are using Ubuntu, please follow along with the video and execute the following commands (one command at a time!):